 There is no cure.

 The etymology of fibromyalgia is literally fibro- (Latin – fiber/nerve) + myos- (Greek – muscle) + algia- (Latin – inflammatory pain).
 Therefore, fibromyalgia is a nervous system disorder affecting the muscles and manifesting through inflammation throughout the body.

 The uniqueness of fibromyalgia is that the pain “travels,” meaning it can affect any part of the body at any given time, with no warning and no logic.

 I know that most illnesses and chronic conditions have no rules, but fibromyalgia is the winner when it comes to unpredictability!
 That is actually partially why fibromyalgia is so misunderstood.

-With that said, fibromyalgia related muscle weakness is prevalent in a majority of Fibro Warriors.
+With that said, fibromyalgia related to muscle weakness is prevalent in a majority of Fibro Warriors.
 Some will describe it as the kind of pain one may experience after running a marathon, or doing 200 push-ups.
-Other will have the sensation of being unable to perform simple tasks, such as open jars or lift a vase.
+The Other will have the sensation of being unable to perform simple tasks, such as open jars or lift a vase.